 Although general purpose climate stations should be situated to address all aspects of climate variability, it is desirable that they also be in locations that are more sensitive to climate change from natural or anthropogenic influences should it begin to occur.
 The question here is how well we know such sensitivities.
-The polar regions and especially the North Pole are generally regarded as being more sensitive to changes in radiative forcing of climate because of positive feedbacks.
+The polar regions are generally regarded as being more sensitive to changes in radiative forcing of climate because of positive feedbacks.
 The climate-change issue is quite complex because it encompasses more than just greenhouse gasses.